TejasPlayzYT/zephyr/README.md

+# IMPORTANT
+Before engaging in or using this software, you must agree to the Terms of Service, available [Here](/TermsOfService.md), the EULA, and Privacy Policy, available [Here](/PrivacyPolicy.md).

 # Zephyr Client
 ================

 A hacked client for Minecraft based on the open-source Liquidbounce base.
+(Liquidbounce is under the GPL-3.0 license, allowing us to reuse it under the same license)

 # Release Notes
 [Release Notes](/releasenotes.md)